Pennsylvania Sports Betting

 Online in-state options

 Online casinos are expected to launch in Pennsylvania in 2019.
-So far, 11 of the state’s casino properties have applied for some form of licensure.
+So far, eleven of the state’s casino properties have applied for some form of licensure.

-Eight of the state’s casino properties have applied for these triple packs.
+Six more of the state’s casino properties applied for these triple packs.
 They are:

 - Harrah’s Philadelphia